Getting Started – Raspberry Pi Pico & Pico W with MicroPython

 If your script is running, stop it by clicking the red stop button on the top toolbar of Thonny.
 Now, click on File>Save as>Raspberry Pi Pico.
 Set the file name to main.py and click OK.
 Now, if you disconnect and reconnect your Pico to your computer, or an external power supply, the script main.py will start executing at power-up

-How To Reset Raspberry Pi Pico
+How to Reset Raspberry Pi Pico

 Raspberry Pi Pico can be easily reset to the factory state by flashing a special UF2 file.
 More about this is described in our article to reset Raspberry Pi Pico.

-Is Raspberry Pi Pico A Computer?
+Is Raspberry Pi Pico a Computer?

 A computer is defined as a digital machine that can automatically carry out arithmetic and logical operations in a sequence.
 As Raspberry Pi Pico can process and store digital data, you can call it a computer.
 More specifically, it is a microcontroller development board.